ibmdb/node-ibm_db/README.md

 Each value in itself can be an array or Object holing multiple bind options.
 If parameters are not an integer or string, it is recomended to pass an Object with different bind options.
 The object can have following keys:

-`{"ParamType":"INPUT", CType:"BINARY", SQLType:"BLOB",DataType: "BLOB", Data:imgfile}`
+`{"ParamType":"INOUT", CType:"BINARY", SQLType:"BLOB",DataType: "BLOB", Data:imgfile, Length:50}`

 Either SQLType or DataType must be used.
 If SQLType is used, DataType will be ignored.